-Nutrition is the foundation of a fit and healthy lifestyle.
+Proper nutrition is the foundation of a fit and healthy life.
 What you eat can make or break you.
 Get your nutrition wrong and it can ruin your health.
-Get your nutrition right and the rest is pretty easy.
+Get your nutrition right and you can have a healthy life.

 But, how do you get your nutrition right?
 Well, we reached out to Registered Dietitian Nutritionist (RDN) Shelley Rael and asked her some crucial questions on nutrition and diet.
 We also asked her opinion on the currently popular diet trends.
 Read her interview below and let us know what you think by leaving a comment below!